manish-1305/car_price_prediction/README.md

 The data set is taken form kaggle which contains info from Cardheko site dataset link-https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho

-I have made flask app and html/css UI and deployed it in Heroku cloud App link-https://car-sellprice-pred.herokuapp.com/
+I have made flask app and html/css UI and deployed it in Heroku cloud.

+App link-https://car-sellprice-pred.herokuapp.com/